Sheamus: Return to singles competition (2019–2021)

-The Brawling Brutes (2021–present)
+The Brawling Brutes (2021–2023)

 As part of the 2021 Draft, Sheamus was drafted to the SmackDown brand.
 In November, Sheamus formed an alliance with Ridge Holland, after Holland would refer to him as his idol and help Sheamus win his matches.
 At the Day 1 event on 1 January 2022, he and Holland teamed up to defeat Cesaro and Ricochet.
 At Royal Rumble on 29 January, Sheamus entered at No. 17 but was eliminated by Bad Bunny.
-In March, they entered a feud with The New Day, where on the 11 March episode of SmackDown, Sheamus and Holland would introduce Butch as part of their stable.
-On the second night of WrestleMania 38 on April 3, Sheamus and Holland defeated The New Day in a quick match.
+In March, they entered a feud with The New Day (Kofi Kingston and Xavier Woods), where on the 11 March episode of SmackDown, Sheamus and Holland would introduce Butch as part of their stable.
+On the second night of WrestleMania 38 on April 3, Sheamus and Holland defeated Kingston and Woods in a quick match.
 At Money in the Bank on 2 July, Sheamus competed in the Money in the Bank ladder match, which was won by Theory.
 On the 29 July episode of SmackDown, Sheamus faced Drew McIntyre in a "Good Old Fashioned Donnybrook" to determine the #1 contender for the Undisputed WWE Universal Championship at Clash at the Castle, but lost.

 On the 19 August episode of SmackDown, Sheamus won a fatal five-way match, earning a match against Gunther for the Intercontinental Championship at Clash at the Castle.
-The following week on SmackDown, Sheamus and Gunther had a confrontation, in which Sheamus and Gunther's respective allies, Butch and Ludwig Kaiser, engaged in a brawl while Sheamus and Gunther remained motionless, staring each other down.
-At Clash at the Castle on 3 September, Sheamus failed to win the Intercontinental Championship from Gunther in a hard hitting, critically acclaimed match, but received a standing ovation from the Cardiff crowd after the match, turning face in the process.
-It became the seventh main roster WWE match to receive five stars from Dave Meltzer, and the first five star match of Sheamus' career.
+At the event on 3 September, Sheamus lost to Gunther, but received a standing ovation from the Cardiff crowd after the match, turning face in the process.
 At Extreme Rules, The Brawling Brutes defeated Imperium in a Six-Man Tag Team Good Old Fashioned Donnybrook match.
-At Survivor Series WarGames on 26 November, The Brawling Brutes along with Drew McIntyre and Kevin Owens lost to The Bloodline in a WarGames match.
-At the Royal Rumble on 28 January 2023, Sheamus entered the Royal Rumble match at No. 2 but was eliminated by McIntyre and Gunther.
+At Survivor Series: WarGames on 26 November, The Brawling Brutes along with Drew McIntyre and Kevin Owens lost to The Bloodline in a WarGames match.

+In January 2023, Sheamus competed in the Royal Rumble match but was eliminated by McIntyre and Gunther.
+He later faced both in a triple threat match for the Intercontinental Championship at WrestleMania 39 in April, where Gunther retained the title.
+By September, Sheamus had suffered a shoulder injury that ruled him out of action.
+During his absence, The Brawling Brutes disbanded after Holland walked out on Butch during a tag team match.